Whistleblowing: Methods used

 Whistleblowers who may be at risk from those they are exposing are now using encryption methods and anonymous content-sharing software to protect their identity.
 Tor, a highly accessible anonymity network, is frequently used by whistleblowers around the world.
-Tor has undergone a number of large security updates to protect the identities of potential whistleblowers who may wish to leak information anonymously.
+Tor has undergone several large security updates to protect the identities of potential whistleblowers who may wish to leak information anonymously.

 Specialized whistleblowing software has been built on top of the Tor technology to incentivize and simplify its adoption for secure whistleblowing.
 Considering the risks faced by whistleblowers, most whistleblowing software has been developed as open-source projects, allowing for public audits and transparency.
 Built on well-defined design principles, examples include GlobaLeaks and SecureDrop.

 Whistleblowing hotline

 In business, whistleblowing hotlines are usually deployed to mitigate risk, with the intention of providing secure, anonymous reporting for employees or third-party suppliers who may otherwise be fearful of reprisals from their employer.
 As such, implementing a corporate whistleblowing hotline is often seen as a step toward compliance and can also highlight an organization's stance on ethics.
 It is widely agreed that implementing a dedicated service for whistleblowers has a positive effect on organizational culture.

 A whistleblowing hotline is sometimes also referred to as an ethics hotline or "Speak Up" hotline and is often facilitated by an outsourced service provider to encourage potential disclosers to come forward.
 In 2018, the Harvard Business Review published findings to support the idea that whistleblowing hotlines are crucial to keeping companies healthy, stating, "More whistles blown are a sign of health, not illness."

 In popular culture

 One of the subplots for season 6 of the popular American TV show The Office focuses on Andy Bernard, a salesman, discovering that his company's printers catch on fire, his struggling with how to deal with the news, and the company's response to the whistleblower going public.
 The 1998 film Star Trek: Insurrection involves Picard and the NCC-1701-E Enterprise crew risking their Starfleet careers to blow the whistle on a Federation conspiracy with the Son'a to forcibly relocate the Ba'ku from their planet.

 In 2014, the rock/industrial band Laibach released a song titled "The Whistleblowers" on their eighth studio album, Spectre.
 It was released on 3 March 2014 under Mute Records.

 In 2016, the rock band Thrice released a song titled "Whistleblower" on the album To Be Everywhere Is to Be Nowhere.
-The song is written from the perspective of Snowden.
+The song is written from the perspective of Edward Snowden.

 In July 2018, CBS debuted a reality television show titled Whistleblower, hosted by lawyer, former judge, and police officer Alex Ferrer, that covers qui tam suits under the False Claims Act against companies that have allegedly defrauded the federal government.